sdu-mp-21/MovieApp/README.md

 - Movie detail page gives user opportunity watch trailer and buy now.
 All of the info about movie.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Goal
+Make watching movies more comfortable with this app

 ## Technologies Used
 - Dart. <br>